 Whether a visitor rides the shuttle bus to the USNA or walks through one of its gates, everyone over the age of 16 must present a government-issued photo identification card (such as a driver’s license) to gain access to the Naval Academy.

-Alumni Hall is a well designed basketball facility that fits well with its team and fans.
+Alumni Hall is a well-designed basketball facility that fits well with its team and fans.
 Although nearly a quarter of a century old, it holds up well compared to newer sports venues.
-The unique location and the truly amateur athletes who play there make a visit here very special.
+The unique location and the truly amateur athletes who play there visit here are very special.